xyzelena/frontend-project-44/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/67958a3268e4ae8a13cf/maintainability)](https://codeclimate.com/github/xyzelena/frontend-project-44/maintainability)

-[Link](https://asciinema.org/a/553756) with an example of installing the package, starting the game, winning and losing a player.
+[Link asciinema](https://asciinema.org/a/553756) with an example of installing the package, starting the game, winning and losing a player.